 Answer #3: No, Unless Something Really Bad Happens

 Researchers at the University of California left solar panels on a roof for 145 days without cleaning.
 Their findings?
 The panels' energy generation efficiency dropped by 7.4%.

 It may surprise you that the efficiency of your solar panels can remain intact over a long period, considering all that exposure to debris, dust, heat, and rainwater.
 But you can trust your panels to withstand the regular wear and tear of the elements.

 Solar companies employ only the leading technologies and engineering skills when manufacturing their products.
 Their design processes usually account for the effects of dirt, water, and pollen from everyday use.

 You still need to be on the lookout for any obvious structural issues with the panels, supports, and roofing.
-If you see anything wrong, you can contact the licensed solar service professionals at Palmetto to perform any sort of repair work that you might need.

 Can Cleaning Solar Panels Improve the Performance of PV Systems?